China sends 37 warplanes to Taiwan ahead of major military drills

 The expanded drills are widely seen as a response to increasingly aggressive rhetoric from China, which claims Taiwan as a breakaway province and has repeatedly said it is willing to use force to bring the island back under Beijing’s control.

-Days before the planned exercises the Chinese People’s Liberation Army (PLA) sent 37 aircraft and seven navy vessels toward the island between 6am on Friday and 6am on Saturday, according to Taiwan’s defence ministry.
+Days before the planned exercises the Chinese People’s Liberation Army (PLA) sent 37 aircraft and seven navy vessels toward the island between 6am on Friday and 6am yesterday, according to Taiwan’s defence ministry.

 Among the aircraft sent toward the island were J-10 and J-16 fighters and H-6 bombers, a statement said.